AMDatIMDEA/tda-segmentor/docs/README.md

 ![](https://github.com/AMDatIMDEA/tda-segmentor/blob/main/docs/images/persistence-curve.png?raw=true)

-The persistence curve helps in estimating the **persistence threshold** which is used to removing noise in the analysis.
+The persistence curve helps in estimating the **persistence threshold** which is used to remove noise in the analysis.
 All critical pairs below the **persistence threshold** will be ignored, and much cleaner segments will be generated.
 A good estimate of the persistence threshold is to choose a value just before the plateau, as the plateau separates noise from actual geometric features.
-The blue vertical line can be chosen for example as a persistence threshold for this example.
-NOTE: If TTK is compiled correctly with MPI, the flag uses the multicore capabilities of TTK and gives significant speed-up.
+The blue vertical line can be chosen for example as a persistence threshold for this example. **NOTE:** If TTK is compiled correctly with MPI, the flag *-useallcores* uses the multicore capabilities of TTK and gives significant speed-up.

 ### Morse Smale Complex

-This is main segmentation routine of the code and is run by the command
+This is the main segmentation routine of the code and is run by the command

     tda-segmentor -msc 0.04 -useallcores FAU.cube